Destination Algarve imagens

 Quinta do Lago

 The lake (port. "lago"), seperated by dunes from the Atlantic Ocean, has given the name to the famous golf and holiday resort

 Quinta do Lago: Bridge

-The wooden bridge over the lagoon of the Ria Formosa near the hotel Quinta do Lago is one of the area's landmarks.
+The wooden bridge over the lagoon of the Ria Formosa to the beach Praia da Quinta do Lago is one of the area's landmarks.

 Quinta do Lago: Laranjal course

 Faro: Largo da Sé

 View from the belfry of the cathedral to the Largo da Sé, the central square in the historical quarter of Faro.
 It is surrounded by orange trees.
 At the right side you see the palace of the bishop, adjacent to the left is the episcopal seminar.
 In the background the marina and the Faro airport can be seen.

 Ilha da Culatra: Farol